ximenesyuri/ximenesyuri.com/content/libs/typed/overview.md

 str                   Str               STR
 ...
 --------------------------------------------------
-python types _vs_ typed types
+table 1: python types _vs_ typed types
 ```

 # Overview: Relations

 The entities in the {l:typed} type system can be related in different ways.
-The basic way is in terms of a {l:typed function}.
+The basic way is in terms of a {l:typed function}, which are {p:callable} entities.
 This is a {p:function} whose {p:parameters} have {p:type annotations} which are checked at runtime.
 They form a {l:type} `Typed`, of which the other type relations are {l:subtypes}, forming the following hierarchy:

 ```
                                extends